Johnlon/NESInterfaceAndPeripherals/README.md

-# NES Interface & Peripherals
+# NES Interface & Peripherals (or how I bit banged the I2C protocol on a PIC micro)

 This project is a peripheral adapter for the [SPAM-1 CPU](https://hackaday.io/project/166922-spam-1-8-bit-cpu).